nixworks/public/news/2017/02/20/index.md

 A family of five hid under a mattress as tornado-like winds howled over their home San Antonio home.

 ### [Malaysia recalls its ambassador from North Korea amid an ongoing dispute over the alleged assassination of Kim Jong-nam by North Korean agents in the country. ](/news/2017/02/20/malaysia-recalls-its-ambassador-from-north-korea-amid-an-ongoing-dispute-over-the-alleged-assassination-of-kim-jong-nam-by-north-korean-agen.md)
-_Context: Death of Kim Jong-nam, Kim Jong-nam, Malaysia, Malaysia–North Korea relations, North Korea_
+_Context: Death of Kim Jong-nam, Kim Jong-nam, Malaysia, Malaysia-North Korea relations, North Korea_

 ### [According to the Stockholm International Peace Research Institute, the global transfer of weapons between 2012 and 2016 has been higher than any other five-year period since the end of the Cold War, with the Middle East increasing its weapon imports by 212%, second only to India, who accounted for 13% of the world's imports. ](/news/2017/02/20/according-to-the-stockholm-international-peace-research-institute-the-global-transfer-of-weapons-between-2012-and-2016-has-been-higher-than.md)
 Middle East almost doubles weapons imports, as US and Europe remain the main suppliers and China joins top-tier exporters